slatedocs/slate/source/includes/_integration.md

 ```

-Broker delivers the update decision to your queue which subscribing the exchange of *update_decisions*.
+Broker delivers the update decision to your queue which subscribes the exchange of *update_decisions*.
 The update decision message you received is also a group message.
 With the string as its payload, you have to convert the payload from String to JSON as well.

 <aside class="notice">
 To subscribe messages of update decision, bind the queue to the direct exchange <code>update_decision</code> with your application code as routing key.